 The course aims to train graduates with a strong foundation in various fields:

-- Interaction between marine organisms and anthropic activities;
+• interactions between marine environments, organisms and anthropic activities;

-- conservation and management of marine resources and ecosystems;
+• conservation and restoration of marine habitats and ecosystems.

-After an initial core training providing common background preparation, the course is divided into two learning paths, one focussed on biodiversity and management of marine systems, the other on aquaculture and health of farmed organisms.
-The two paths are flexible, allowing to personalize learning paths based on students’ needs and career goals.
-The common initial training is comprised of 7 courses, providing a strong foundation in marine biodiversity, marine study methods and analytical approaches, ecology of a range of marine habitats, human impacts on the marine environment, and adaptation potential of marine systems to global changes.
+After an initial core training providing common background preparation, the course is divided into two learning paths, one focused on biodiversity and management of marine resources and ecosystems, the other on aquaculture and health of farmed organisms.
+The two paths are flexible, allowing to personalize learning paths based on students’ interests, needs and career goals.
+The common initial training is comprised of 8 courses, providing a strong foundation in marine biodiversity, marine study methods and analytical approaches, ecology of a range of marine habitats, human impacts on the marine environment, and adaptation potential of marine systems to global changes.
 The two subsequent learning pathways are comprised of 4 out of 8 possible advanced courses, to develop specific areas of expertise.